Analysis | Two weeks on, no evidence of any significant fraud

 Another is political.
 Trump’s allies are putting significant pressure on Georgia’s secretary of state, for example, hoping that he’ll prove more loyal to his party than his state.
 The Washington Post reported Monday that Trump’s closest Senate ally, Lindsey O. Graham (R-S.C.), had asked Georgia Secretary of State Brad Raffensperger to figure out how to reject a number of absentee ballots, potentially tipping the state toward Trump.
 Graham denied that he was suggesting anything nefarious, though Raffensperger — and the staff who apparently joined him on the call — seem to have viewed it that way.

 Asked when he would recognize Biden’s win, Graham said either when the vote is certified or when Trump concedes, so either Dec.
 11 or, apparently, never.
-He also told reporters Tuesday that he’d made similar calls to other secretaries of state in places where Trump was beaten.
+Graham also told reporters Tuesday that he had made similar calls to other secretaries of state in places where Trump was beaten.
 (Arizona’s secretary of state denied having spoken with Graham.)
 He wasn’t doing so on behalf of Trump, Graham claimed, but because he was worried about “election integrity.”

 That is the third and loudest track on which the Trump effort is progressing, this rhetorical insistence that something untoward occurred in the voting earlier in the month.
 Trump and his zombie campaign apparatus continue to be focused on alleging rampant voter fraud, just as they were before any votes were cast.
-The campaign may be laying off staff, but its campaign fundraising apparatus is still hard at work, sending out dozens of emails each day aimed at convincing former donors to again pony up in an effort to combat this purported threat to the election — though the money raised continues to go first to various political committees, not legal ones.
+The campaign may be laying off staff, but its campaign fundraising apparatus is still hard at work, sending out dozens of emails each day aimed at persuading former donors to again pony up to combat this purported threat to the election — although the money raised continues to go first to various political committees, not legal ones.

 We cannot emphasize directly or frequently enough one central point: There is no evidence of any systemic fraud in the 2020 election.
 There is barely evidence of even minor fraudulent incidents.
 ABC News contacted state election boards to inquire about incidents of fraud.
 The network’s Arielle Mitropoulos and Will McDuffie learned about a few dozen in a handful of states.

 There are apparently eight allegations under investigation in Idaho.
 One in Maine was caught before the ballot was counted.
 North Carolina has 33 complaints, one of which might involve voter impersonation.
 Nebraska and Pennsylvania identified one each.
-(Pennsylvania’s is likely an incident from October which was also caught before a vote was cast.)
+(Pennsylvania’s is probably an incident from October, which was also caught before a vote was cast.)

 For scale, at least 155 million votes were cast this year.

 Despite the utter lack of any systemic efforts to commit fraud, the Trump campaign keeps insisting that fraud was a problem.
-It has to, of course: the fraud claims necessarily undergird their legal and political strategies.
+It has to, of course: The fraud claims necessarily undergird its legal and political strategies.
 Without allegations of rampant fraud, there’s no political will to pressure people such as Raffensperger and no real reason to argue for courts to overturn election results.
 Trump began lying about the threat of fraud well before Election Day to create precisely the atmosphere that the campaign is now leveraging.

-The fraud allegations being made by the Trump campaign generally fall into three categories: they aren’t fraud, they’ve been debunked or they aren’t significant enough to throw any election result into doubt.
+The fraud allegations being made by the Trump campaign generally fall into three categories: They aren’t fraud, they’ve been debunked or they aren’t significant enough to throw any election result into doubt.

 Into that first category fall things such as the hundreds of sworn affidavits the campaign has obtained from supporters.
 These affidavits generally make random allegations about how the counting of votes proceeded, applying a novice’s eye to a complicated effort.
 (In response to one set of affidavits, the city of Detroit pointed out that “[m]ost of the objections raised in the submitted affidavits are grounded in an extraordinary failure to understand how elections function.”)

-The claims made in the affidavits are generally of the form “this struck me as odd,” or “this might have made fraud possible.”
+The claims made in the affidavits are generally of the form “this struck me as odd” or “this might have made fraud possible.”
 They are not “we observed actual fraud.”
-It’s the equivalent of Trump’s incessant harping on random ballot-adjacent incidents before the election as proof that mail-in voting was suspect: a letter carrier dumping a load of mail that includes ballots is not proof that fraud occurred any more than is an amateur election observer watching someone repeatedly try to feed ballots into a malfunctioning scanner.
+It’s the equivalent of Trump’s incessant harping on random ballot-adjacent incidents before the election as proof that mail-in voting was suspect: A letter carrier dumping a load of mail that includes ballots is not proof that fraud occurred any more than is an amateur election observer watching someone repeatedly try to feed ballots into a malfunctioning scanner.
 It’s political pareidolism, seeing chicanery in everyday occurrences.

 Trump’s team has tried to allege more concrete examples of fraud.
 For example, its rapid-response Twitter account has repeatedly elevated what it claims are incidents of votes being cast in the names of dead people.
 The campaign website has multiple pages up, making many of the same allegations about votes in Pennsylvania and Georgia.